Superflows-AI/docs/docs/02-getting-started/01-onboarding.md

 You will be prompted to choose whether you would like to 'Quickstart' or 'Build AI Assistant':

 - **Quickstart** with a preconfigured assistant for an existing product

   - Recommended for those looking to try out Superflows
   - The next steps are:
     - Choose a preset assistant
     - Test in our playground

 - [**Build AI Assistant**](./02-build-assistant) from scratch with your API specification
   - Recommended for those looking to set up their own project
   - The next steps are:
     - Upload your API Specification
-        - Connect to your API (*Optional - you can use test mode which mocks your API responses*)
+    - Connect to your API (_Optional - you can mock the responses from your API_)
     - Test in our playground

 The Quickstart flow is straightforward, so we'll focus on building your own AI assistant.